Chico Guerra and Mason Buechler pitched their electric skate shoes during

-Robert has a fun ride, but stopping is a bit more of a challenge!
+Robert has a fun ride, but stopping was a bit of a challenge for him!
 Unfortunately, that’s where the fun stops for these young businessmen.

 ZUUM skate shoes don’t have an inspiring backstory or any real innovation.
 Instead, ZUUM doesn’t own the skate, they just distribute it.